nsyahirahsyahmi/finalproject/README.md

 c) Features and Functionality

-Register, Log In, Log Out (User Authentication)
+1) Register, Log In, Log Out (User Authentication)

-Users are required to register first before entering home page.
+Register Page: Users are required to enter their username, email and password to register.

-Implements the user authentication feature by making sure the username and password matches.
+Log In: Users are required to enter their credentials based on what they registered.
+If credentials does not match, they an error message will be displayed.

+Home Page: Users will be directed to home page after log in.

+Log Out: Users will be redirected back to log in page when they log out.

-Menu Page
+2) Home Page

 This is a page where all the menu available are listed.
-Menu Page

-This is a page where user can order the food and beverage of choice.
-Before ordering, user are required to enter their details such as name and phone number so that if anything happened, user can be contacted easily.
-Main/Home Page

-User can choose to view the menu or order food.
 d) Views, Controllers, Routes, Models, ERD

-erd

 e) References